dcdpr/did-btcr2/chapters/CRUD-Operations.md

 #### Algo 8.
 Process Beacon Signals {.tabbed .unnumbered}

-Traverse the Bitcoin blockchain from the start of the chain, identify the next Bitcoin block that contains a ::Beacon Signal::.
+Traverse the Bitcoin blockchain from the start of the chain and identify the first Bitcoin block that contains a ::Beacon Signal::.
 For all ::Beacon Signals:: in that block, process these signals to retrieve ::BTCR2 Updates:: announced by these signals.
 Apply these updates to the DID document to produce the